Dutton | 2018

 I was hoping to write a really thoughtful review about this book, which I loved, and want all of you to love too, but right now my brain is a mushy mess.

-For one, I’m getting over a head cold which has rendered me capable of not much more than groaning and whining – noises that signal my husband to fetch me meds, water, food or a combination of the three (he just has to guess.)
+For one, I’m getting over a head cold which has rendered me incapable of not much more than groaning and whining – noises that signal my husband to fetch me meds, water, food or a combination of the three (he just has to guess.)

 Secondly, I think the sheer magnitude of this tome has burnt me out.
 It’s a smidgen over 500 pages.
 And 99% of the time, when I read a book that big I am screaming for editing to parse it down.
 But when it comes to the Quinn family saga, I wouldn’t know where to start.
 There is literally not a word wasted by Karin Slaughter – an epic feat when you consider just how much book there is to devour.